kuzzleio/documentation-old/src/kuzzle-dsl/terms/geo-bounding-box.md

 ## Bounding box description

-All of the following syntaxes below are accepted, and they describe the same bounding box, with the following properties:
+All syntaxes below are accepted, as they describe the same bounding box, with the following properties:

 * top-left corner of latitude `43.5810609` and longitude `3.8433703`
 * bottom-right corner of latitude `43.6331979` and longitude `3.9282093`